JAlcocerT/JAlcocerT/content/blog/biz-link-in-bio.md

 Really cool ig like portfolio, [had to fork this one](https://github.com/JAlcocerT/simple-portfolio)!

-It looks amazing in phones
+It looks amazing in phones!

 > MIT | A simple but beautiful portfolio created with Astro